 - Has a motor that produces no more than 2 brake horsepower, and has a displacement no larger than 50 CC;

 - Has a maximum speed of 30mph on a level surface; and

-- Has an automatic drive system that does not require manual clutching or shifting.
+- It has an automatic drive system that does not require manual clutching or shifting.